Arsen Savadov

 Arsen Savadov is a Ukrainian conceptualist photographer and painter of Armenian descent.
 Participant of the Ukrainian New Wave.

 Biography

-Arsen Savadov was born in 1962 in Kiev, to the family of Vladimir Savadov, a book illustrator, originally from Baku, Azerbaijan.
+Arsen Savadov was born in 1962 in Kyiv, to the family of Vladimir Savadov, a book illustrator, originally from Baku, Azerbaijan.
 He studied painting at the Shevchenko State Art School.
-A graduate of the Kiev Art Institute, Savadov lives and works in Kyiv.
+A graduate of the Kyiv Art Institute, Savadov lives and works in Kyiv.